-It is further natural to assume that economic agents care not only about different parts of the wealth distribution, but they care differently about long-, and short-term investment horizon in terms of expected returns and associated risks.
-Investors may be interested in long-term profitability of their portfolio and do not concern with short-term fluctuations.
+It is natural to further assume that economic agents care not only about different parts of the wealth distribution but also differently about long- and short-term investment horizons in terms of expected returns and associated risks.
+Investors may be interested in the long-term profitability of their portfolio and may not be concerned with short-term fluctuations.
 Frequency-dependent features of an asset return then play an important role for an investor. \cite{bandi2017horizon} argue that covariance between two returns can be decomposed into covariance between disaggregated components evolving over different time scales, and thus the risk on these components can vary.
-Hence, market beta can be decomposed into linear combination of betas measuring dependence at various scales, i.e., dependence between fluctuations with various half-lives.
-Frequency specific risk at given time plays an important role for determination of asset prices, and the price of risk in various frequency bands may differ, this means that the expected return can be decomposed into linear combination of risks in various frequency bands.
+Hence, market beta can be decomposed into a linear combination of betas measuring dependence at various scales, i.e., dependence between fluctuations with various half-lives.
+Frequency-specific risk at a given time plays an important role in the determination of asset prices, and the price of risk in various frequency bands may differ, which means that the expected return can be decomposed into a linear combination of risks in various frequency bands.